bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

    run.metadata["start"]

 Again, the syntax of a query is that of the `MongoDB query language`_.
-It's an expressive language for specifying searches over heterogenous metadata.
+It's an expressive language for specifying searches over heterogeneous metadata.

 .. note::